Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \subsection{Test Statistics}

-To obtain a powerful test statistic that does not mask important interactions, we consider a test statistic based on the Lasso regression with hierarchical interactions, or HierNet \citep{hiernet}.
-We note that if researchers want to target main effects without considering interactions, the $F$-statistic from a standard regression is a reasonable test statistic to use.
+To obtain a powerful test statistic that does not mask important interactions, we consider a test statistic based on the Lasso logistic regression with hierarchical interactions, or HierNet \citep{hiernet}.
+We note that if researchers wish to target main effects without considering interactions, the $F$-statistic from a standard linear regression of the response $\bY$ on $\bX$ is a reasonable test statistic to use.
 HierNet allows for the regularization of all possible two-way interaction terms while respecting their hierarchy.
 Specifically, HierNet constrains the two-way interaction effects to be smaller in magnitude than their corresponding main effects.
 For example, this implies that a two-way interaction effect will be set to zero if its relevant main effects are all zero.
 A stricter regularization on the interactions is desirable because the space of possible two-way interactions is large and grows quadratically, and we expect many to be indistinguishable from zero.
 Lastly, when fitting HierNet, we use the dummy variable encoding (i.e., each factor level is represented by its own dummy variable) but do not omit the baseline level.
 We can fit this overparameterized model because of the regularization of HierNet.
 The primary advantage of this approach is that the results are no longer dependent on the choice of baseline levels \citep{egam:imai:19}.

-We begin by considering the simplest case where we have a single main factor of interest $X$ ($q = 1$).
+We begin by considering the simplest case where we have a single main factor of interest $\bX$ ($q = 1$).
 Without loss of generality, we assume that this is the first factor among the total of $p$ factors.
 There are two types of interaction effects to consider \citep{distributional_effects}.
 First, a within-profile interaction effect represents the interaction between one level of the main factor and another level of a different factor within the same profile.
-Second, a between-profile interaction effect represents the factor interaction between two profiles (left vs. right) that are being compared under the forced choice design.
-Unlike the within-profile interaction, the between-profile interaction effects may be based on the interaction of the same factor and level.
+Second, a between-profile interaction effect represents the factor interaction between two profiles (left versus right) that are being compared under the forced choice design.

 Our proposed test statistic is based on the sum of relevant squared main and interaction effects after subtracting their respective means,